Intro To The Bullet Journal & Tips in Choosing The Best Bullet Journal

 Creating a Bullet Journal Kit

 It’s a lot of fun to put together a “bujo kit” with all the supplies you like best and easily be able to transport it.
-Think fancy pens, bullet journal covers, paper clip bookmarks, colored pens, highlighters and more.
+Think fancy pens, leather journals, bullet journal covers, paper clip bookmarks, colored pens, highlighters, washi tape (time to drool over this washi tape dispenser) and more.

 Within your monthly and weekly layouts, you will utilize a series of symbols that are used to denote tasks, events and notes.
 The lists of these items are either crossed out as they are completed, become obsolete, or are migrated to a new layout if they carry over to the next period of time.